alejandraprs/LAB2-Video-Object-Detection/INSTALL.md

 # install apex  #MODIFICADO - - - - -
 cd $INSTALL_DIR
-# Now, you have to go to this link https://github.com/Scalsol/mega.pytorch/issues/120
+# Now, you need to go to the following link: https://github.com/Scalsol/mega.pytorch/issues/120.
-# and follow the instructions that are at the end of the page, that are the following:
+#Once there, follow the instructions provided at the end of the page, which are as follows:
+# - - - - - - - - - - - - - - - - - - - - - - - - - -
 # 1. git clone https://github.com/NVIDIA/apex.git
 # 2. cd apex
 # 3. git checkout e3794f422628d453b036f69de476bf16a0a838ac